-Seepage wetlands on Virginia's coastal plain support a variety of plants and natural communities that are very limited in our state today.
-Seeps or springs occur near the heads of streams where the gently sloping ground surface intersects the water table.
-The plant communities associated with these wetlands are strongly influenced by the pH of the spring water, the available nutrients and light conditions.
+Seepage wetlands within Virginia's coastal plain support a variety of plants and natural communities now extremely limited in distribution and number.
+Seeps occur near heads of streams where a sloping ground surface intersects with an impervious soil layer.
+Plant communities associated with coastal plain seepage wetlands are strongly influenced by the low pH and nutrient content of groundwater, and light conditions.

 Part or all of the preserve may be periodically closed for resource protection or prescribed burning activities.
 Please call before visiting.